hathibelagal-dev/TrivialPDFViewer/README.md

 The entire code is in one HTML document for easy readability.
 Feel free to create issues and PRs if you want to extend the scope/functionality of this little PDF viewer.

+Accepts two optional parameters through the query string:

+- **f** - Name of PDF file
+- **n** - Page number to show

+If these are not passed, it tries to show the first page of a file named **test.pdf**.

 ### Get Started

 ```bash